-Impact Topic Nealiaible Minor Moderate Maior Impact Topic Noise / Soundscapes Negligible Natural sounds would prevail; activities associated with noise (human-generated sound) would be very infrequent or absent.
-Minor Natural sounds would predominate within the Preserve; humangenerated sounds from appropriate recreational activities could be heard occasionally.
-Natural sounds would predominate, but activities associated with noise would occur occasionally at low to moderate levels.
+Impact Topic Negligible Minor Moderate Major Noise/Soundscapes Natural sounds Natural sounds Natural sounds Natural sounds would Noise/Soundscapes would prevail; would predominate would predominate, be impacted by activities associated within the Preserve; but activities activities associated with noise (human- human-generated associated with noise with noise frequently generated sound) sounds from would occur or for periods of would be very appropriate occasionally at low extended time.
+Where infrequent or recreational activities to moderate levels. activities associated absent. could be heard occasionally.
 Human activity associated with noise is consistent with Preserve objectives, noise would predominate during daylight hours during periods of peak use.
-Noise (activity) would not be overly disruptive to noise-sensitive visitor activities and natural sounds could still be heard.
-Natural sounds would be impacted by activities associated with noise frequently or for periods of extended time.
-Where activities associated with humangenerated noise are consistent with Preserve objectives, the natural soundscape would be impacted most of the day throughout the week during the peak season.
+Noise (activity) would not be overly disruptive to noise-sensitive visitor activities and natural sounds could still be heard. with human-generated noise are consistent with Preserve objectives, the natural soundscape would be impacted most of the day throughout the week during the peak season.
 Noise would disrupt conversation for long periods of time and make enjoyment of other activities in the area difficult.
-Public Health and Safety Public health and safety would not be affected, or the effects would be at the lowest levels of detection and would not have an appreciable effect on the health and safety of visitors, and/or park and concessioner staff.
-The effect would be detectable but short-term, would be limited to a relatively small number of visitors and/or park and concessioner staff at a localized area, and would not have an appreciable effect on public health and safety.
-The effects would be readily apparent, short-term or long-term, would affect a relatively large number of visitors and/or park and concessioner staff on a local scale, and result in substantial, noticeable effects on public health and safety.
+Dark Kartha alde and Dublic boolth and Public Health and Safety Public health and safety would not be affected, or the effects would be at the lowest levels of detection and would not have an appreciable effect on the health and safety of visitors, and/or park and concessioner staff.
+The effect would be detectable but short- term, would be limited to a relatively small number of visitors and/or park and concessioner staff at a localized area, and would not have an appreciable effect on public health and safety.
+The effects would be readily apparent, short-term or long- term, would affect a relatively large number of visitors and/or park and concessioner staff on a local scale, and result in substantial, noticeable effects on public health and safety.
 The effects would be apparent, long-term, would affect public health and safety on a regional scale, and result in substantial, noticeable effects on public health and safety.
-Socioeconomic E nvironment Jarety Socioeconomics The effect would be below detectable levels or detectable only through direct means, with no discernible effect on the character of the social and economic environment.
+Socioeconomic Environm ient Socioeconomics The effect would be below detectable levels or detectable only through direct means, with no discernible effect on the character of the social and economic environment.
 Effects identified as neutral would be actions that do not produce any changes at all to the social and economic environment.
 The effect would be detectable but limited in geographic extent or size of population affected and not expected to alter the character of the established social and economic environment.
 The effect would be readily detectable across a broad geographic area or segment of the community and could have an appreciable effect on the social and economic environment.
 The effect would be readily apparent, affect a large segment of the population across the entire community and region, and would have substantial effect on the social and economic environment.